 Rspack supports tree shaking, a terminology widely used within the JavaScript ecosystem defined as the removal of unused code, commonly referred to as "dead code."
 Dead code arises when certain exports from a module are not used and they lack side effects, allowing such pieces to be safely deleted to reduce the final output size.

-, Rspack by default enables a series of optimizations related to tree shaking, including:
+, Rspack enables a series of optimizations related to tree shaking, including:

 Let's understand this mechanism better through an example, assuming src/main.js